Back To Search Results

 Mechanism of Action

 Foscarnet is an analog of pyrophosphate, a phosphorous oxyanion found in the DNA molecule.
 This analog acts like the pyrophosphate molecule by binding selectively and reversibly to the binding site on the DNA polymerase enzyme of the virus and inhibiting the DNA chain from elongating further.
-The role of the DNA polymerase enzyme is to cleave the pyrophosphate molecule from the DNA chain to add further nucleotides to the growing chain.
-Foscarnet binds and blocks that cleaving process.
+The DNA polymerase enzyme cleaves the pyrophosphate molecule from the DNA chain to add further nucleotides to the growing chain.
+Foscarnet binding inhibits this cleaving process.
 While foscarnet has selectivity for the viral DNA polymerase, it can also inhibit human DNA polymerase in much larger drug concentrations.
-However, such high concentrations are seldom necessary to treat these viral pathogens.[2]
+However, such high concentrations are seldom necessary to treat these viral pathogens.[3]
+Mutations in the UL54 gene can cause foscarnet resistance.[8]

 Administration

-Foscarnet is not an orally administered drug due to poor bioavailability, possibly due to the poor metabolism of the drug and its inclination to deposit within bone and cartilage.[2]
-Instead, the most common route is through intravenous administration.
-The dosing and rate of administration are determined based on the patient's age and weight and the specific viral infection (CMV versus HSV or VZV).
+Foscarnet exhibits poor bioavailability when orally administered, possibly due to the poor metabolism of the drug and its inclination to deposit within bone and cartilage.[3]
+As a result, foscarnet is most commonly administered intravenously.
+The dosing and rate of administration are determined based on the patient's age and weight and the specific viral infection (ie, CMV versus HSV or VZV).
+While the IV route is the most commonly used, foscarnet may administered via the intravitreal route by experienced clinicians as a treatment for viral ophthalmic complications.[10]
+Foscarnet should not be administered by rapid or bolus intravenous injection; instead, it should be delivered using an infusion pump.

-• 40 mg/kg/dose IV every 8 to 12 hours until healed; alternately apply 1% cream five times daily until healed (requires pharmacy compounding.)
+• 40 mg/kg/dose IV every 8 to 12 hours until healed; alternately, apply 1% cream 5 times daily until healed (requires pharmacy compounding)

 • Immunocompromised patients must maintain adequate hydration before and during IV treatment.[11]